KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 # Technical Details

-The Profiles Layer is a Vulkan layer that can modify the results of Vulkan PhysicalDevice queries based on a JSON profiles file, thus simulating some of the capabilities of device by overriding the capabilities of the actual device under test.
+The Profiles Layer is a Vulkan layer that can modify the results of Vulkan PhysicalDevice queries based on a profile file (JSON format), thus simulating some of the capabilities of a device by overriding the capabilities of the actual device under test.

-Please note that this device simulation layer "simulates", rather than "emulates", another device.
+Please note that this device simulation layer "simulates", rather than "emulates".
-By that we mean that the layer cannot add emulated capabilities that do not already exist in the system's underlying actual device;
+By that we mean that the layer cannot add emulated capabilities that do not already exist in the system's underlying actual device.
-Profiles layer will not enable a less-capable device to emulate a more-capable device.
+The Profiles layer will not enable a less-capable device to emulate a more-capable device.

 Application code can be tested to verify it responds correctly to the capabilities reported by the simulated device.
 That could include: